celery/ceps/draft/celery-5-high-level-architecture.rst

 Publisher Circuit Breakers
 ++++++++++++++++++++++++++

-Each :ref:`health check <draft/celery-5-high-level-architecture:Health Checks>` has it's own Circuit Breaker.
+Each :ref:`health check <draft/celery-5-high-level-architecture:Health Checks>`
+has it's own Circuit Breaker.
-Once a circuit breaker is tripped, the messages are stored in the :ref:`draft/celery-5-high-level-architecture:messages backlog` until the health check recovers and the circuit is once again closed.
+Once a circuit breaker is tripped, the :term:`messages <Message>` are stored in the :ref:`draft/celery-5-high-level-architecture:messages backlog` until the health check recovers and the circuit is once again closed.

 Messages Backlog
 ++++++++++++++++

-The messages backlog is a temporary queue of messages yet to be published to the appropriate broker cluster.
+The messages backlog is a temporary queue of :term:`messages <Message>` yet to be published to the appropriate broker cluster.

-In the event where messages cannot be published for any reason, the messages are kept inside the queue.
+In the event where :term:`messages <Message>` cannot be published for any reason, the :term:`messages <Message>` are kept inside the queue.

 By default, an in-memory queue will be used.
-The user may provide another implementation which stores the messages on-disk or in a central database.
+The user may provide another implementation which stores the :term:`messages <Message>` on-disk or in a central database.

 Implementers should take into account what happens whenever writing to the messages backlog fails.

-The default fallback mechanism will append the messages into an in-memory queue.
+The default fallback mechanism will append the :term:`messages <Message>` into an in-memory queue.
-These messages will be published first in order to avoid message loss in case the publisher goes down for any reason.
+These :term:`messages <Message>` will be published first in order to avoid :term:`Message` loss in case the publisher goes down for any reason.

 Publisher Daemon
 ++++++++++++++++